 Yes I could mention Cartier, Piaget, and other brands of watches, but every time I wear this watch I smile.
 It’s a fun watch.
 The face says it all: ” C’est La Vie” (That’s Life).
 The watch was made by Lito.com, which has a number of collections created by well-known designers.
 Mine was done by Ben and it is part of the Artistictac collection.

 I don’t wear this scarf.
 I just look at it.
 As I mentioned in another post, I went to Hermes in Paris asking to see scarves of a certain size (they range in size from 22” X 22” bandanas to 55” X 55” shawls) containing purple.
-I didn’t have the heart to say I wasn’t going to wear it so the saleslady kept bringing out scarves for me to try on.
-I was more interested in how the scarf would look on a wall.
+Here’s what happened: buying a scarf at Hermès and framing it.

 What gifts have you bought in France that were particularly unique?